Outlook overshadows strong quarter at Coca-Cola

 FILE- This Nov.
 14, 2018, file photo shows Coca-Cola Zero Sugar at a market in Pittsburgh.
 The Coca-Cola Co. reports financial results Thursday, Feb.
 14, 2019.
 (AP Photo/Gene J. Puskar, File)

-Coca-Cola is reporting solid profit and revenue numbers, but the strong dollar could slow organic revenue in the coming year.
+Coca-Cola posted solid quarterly profit and revenue numbers, but the strong dollar could slow sales in the coming year.

 Continue Reading Below

-That overshadowed a respectable fourth quarter, and shares slid almost 3 percent before the opening bell Thursday.
+The headinwinds overshadowed a respectable fourth quarter, and shares slid almost 3 percent before the opening bell Thursday.

 Coca-Cola Co. reported net income of $870 million, after a loss in the same period last year.